Zankoku-Okuno/language-sandbox/ENGINEERING_LOG.md

 A basic problem in the design of low-level languages is the question of primitives:

- * A portable language needs to expose primitive types and operations suitable for programmers.
+ * A portable language needs to expose primitive types and operations suitable for programmers without reference to the hardware that implement them.

  * A low-level language must expose primitive types and operations which can be mapped directly (or else very closely) onto hardware.